tsur/blog/_posts/2021-07-18-my-life-prenatal-contract.markdown

 Rita: "No need for that, as I said your physical body is not completely dead.
 We just agreed on this.
 You are leaving now, and I'm coming.
 It is my turn.
 Your family will be ok, they won't notice anything, hopefully"

-At that moment, I instinctively looked towards the opposite direction I had walked, only to gaze in astonishment at my lifeless body lying on a hospital bed, connected to various hospital machines.
+At that moment, I instinctively looked towards the opposite direction I had walked, only to gaze in astonishment at my almost lifeless body lying on a hospital bed, connected to various hospital machines.
 And, suddenly, I remembered better.

 "Holy shit.
 Fuck.
 The fucking life contract!"